vlmaier/pick-a-number/README.md

 # Pick A Number
-Android application which allows you to generate a random number within a given interval.

-# Tap For Sound

 I have developed this Android application back in 2014.
 I had no Git experience yet, so unfortunately no commit history is available.
 However, you can look at the code I wrote as an undergraduate.